fvaleri/strimzi-debugging/sessions/006/README.md

 ---
 ### Example: avoid running out of Kafka disk space using the Strimzi quota plugin

-This example has some tricky steps highlighted in bold, where you need to be extra careful to avoid losing data.
+This example has some tricky steps highlighted in bold, where you need to be extra careful.
 **Don't use Minikube, as it doesn't have full volume support.**

 First, [deploy the Strimzi Cluster Operator](/sessions/001).